johankaito/reward-relay/BUSINESS_PLAN.md

 ### Core Value Proposition

 **For Active Churners**:
 "Stop tracking credit cards in spreadsheets.
-Rewardify automates your churning schedule, optimizes every dollar spent, and ensures you never miss an opportunity or violate bank rules."
+Reward Relay automates your churning schedule, optimizes every dollar spent, and ensures you never miss an opportunity or violate bank rules."

 **For Casual Optimizers**:
 "Always use the right credit card.
-Rewardify tells you which card to use for every purchase to maximize rewards effortlessly."
+Reward Relay tells you which card to use for every purchase to maximize rewards effortlessly."

 ### Product Positioning

 **Positioning Statement**:
-"For Australian credit card churners who are tired of manual spreadsheet tracking, Rewardify is the automated rewards optimization platform that maximizes points earned while preventing costly mistakes—unlike static comparison sites like PointsHacks, we actively manage your entire churning strategy."
+"For Australian credit card churners who are tired of manual spreadsheet tracking, Reward Relay is the automated rewards optimization platform that maximizes points earned while preventing costly mistakes—unlike static comparison sites like PointsHacks, we actively manage your entire churning strategy."

 **Brand Personality**:
 - Smart but not pretentious